Too Many Chiefs...

 Tekken Series

-After being abandoned in a the ruins of an ancient settlement, Julia was adopted by a Native American woman name Michelle Chang.
+After being abandoned in the ruins of an ancient settlement, Julia was adopted by a Native American woman name Michelle Chang.
 (Michelle’s father had emigrated to Arizona from Hong Kong, so she was technically of mixed descent.)
 Julia was trained in the martial arts to honor her mother’s Asian heritage, and she was also taught to respect nature.
-It’s unclear if Julia was a Native American by birth, but she certainly embraced her Native American upbringing.
+It’s unclear if Julia was Native American by birth, but she certainly embraced her Native American upbringing.
 She studied archaeology in school, and she researched forest rejuvenation with the hopes of restoring her tribal lands.
 She also used her fighting abilities to protect Mother Earth, and she wasn’t afraid to stand her ground.
 Julia had a stint as a luchadora and found success as a live streamer, but her decisions were all fueled by her passion for her homeland.

 1